Robust changepoint detection in the variability of multivariate functional data: Data analysis

-We then computed the $\RP'$ sample depth values as follows.
+We then computed the $\RP$ sample depth values as follows.
 First we projected each of the four time series' onto 50 unit functions.
-Then, for each of the 50 projected time series, we computed the half-space depth values of each four-dimensional observation.
+Then, for each of the 50 projected time series, we computed the halfspace depth values of each four-dimensional observation.
 We then averaged these depths over the 50 unit vectors.
 We use the half-space depth since it is faster to compute than the simplicial depth for four-dimensional data.
-We then applied the FKWC epidemic test and the FKWC multiple change-point algorithm to the resulting depth values.
+We then applied the FKWC hypothesis tests and the FKWC multiple changepoint algorithm to the resulting depth values.
+In addition, we restricted estimated changepoints to be at least 10 observations away from either boundary.
 Code to run the FKWC procedure on three-dimensional functional data can be retrieved from Github \citep{code}.